Everything you need to know...

 • a high level of creative ability, as evidenced by a portfolio of work

 • ability to discuss design issues critically and confidently

-For information on applying, the interview process and your portfolio, download our MA/MFA Design application support.
+For information on applying, the interview process and your portfolio, visit our MA Design application support page.

 Overseas applicants from countries whose first language is not English must normally produce evidence of competence in English.
 An IELTS score of 6.0 with a minimum of 5.5 in all skills (or equivalent) is the standard for non-native speakers of English.
 If your English language skill is currently below an IELTS score of 6.0 with a minimum of 5.5 in all skills we recommend you consider a Sheffield Hallam University Pre-sessional English course which will enable you to achieve an equivalent English level.